-5.2.7 (c) 0.42M solar pumps are installed at ground level, out of which 0.33M solar pumps RMU data was synchronised with national portal data of MNRE / PM Kusum with the total central financial support of INR 344B (US\$ 4.1B)
+5.2.6 (c) 0.77M solar pumps are installed at ground level with the total central financial support of INR 344B (US\$ 4.1B)

 The installation under each component of the PM KUSUM scheme varies across states, with a focus on promoting renewable energy adoption in agriculture.
 The future visibility of the scheme includes scaling up solar capacity and enhancing energy efficiency in the agricultural sector.